CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </td>
 <td width="40%">

-The bottom-left map is a hypothetical carbon map — each square is the carbon value at that location.
+The bottom-left map is a hypothetical carbon map, where each square is the carbon value at that location.
 Switch between the **True value** and the **Revealed** view to watch the map uncover itself one sample at a time.

-Fully uncovering it would take thousands of cores.
-You only need a *reasonable* estimate, not a perfect one.

 </td>
 </tr>